nxcl1p/periodic-table/README.md

 # periodic-table
-i hate it so much
+i hate myself for this, but this is a periodic table written in pure HTML + CSS